College of Bible & Ministry

-Individuals interested in forming teams of vocational evangelisits to establish themselves in U.S. cities and plant churches in those places recieve training and guidence to reach their goals through Outreach America.
+Individuals interested in forming teams of vocational evangelists to establish themselves in U.S. cities and plant churches in those places receive training and guidance to reach their goals through OutReach America.

 Medical Missions Seminar is an annual event that gathers medical mission workers and other interested individuals each January in Dallas.
 The Center for World Missions assists students who wish to attend this event.

 All Missions Fellowship (AMF) is for all Harding students with an interest in domestic and foreign mission efforts.
 Students participate in a weekly gathering for a period of devotion, prayer and instruction from different speakers.